marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo_6.md

 }
 ```

-Otherwise, you can create yor own toolbar by adopting the provided method:
+Otherwise, you can create your own toolbar by adopting the provided method:

 ``` csharp
 private async Task RebuildToolbar()